anikau31/systemc-clang/tests/verilog-conversion/README.md

 ### Examples
 In this section, we provide examples on how to use the tool.

-Firstly, switch to an empty directory:
+Firstly, create an empty directory outside `$SYSTEMC_CLANG_BUILD_DIR` and then switch to it:

 ```
 $ mkdir systemc-clang-test-tool && cd systemc-clang-test-tool/
 ```

-Next, in the directory, create a file called `add.cpp` with the following content, note that this is a SystemC adder:
+Next, in the directory, create a file called `add.cpp` with the following content, note that this is a SystemC adder module:

 ```c++
 #include "systemc.h"